savicario/addis-ababa-hydroserver-training-2026/README.md

 This will show you how to access data stored in HydroServer programmatically and use it in your own Python scripts and data workflows.

+### Follow the presentation

+We will go through this [Presentation](https://www.canva.com/design/DAHTaSbpvA8/6u_c2D13NrFw4MAb8ujgeg/edit) together step by step.

 ### Access the exercises
 👉 [**Access Exercise 3**](LINK)

 ### Exercise 4: Automating Data Ingestion Workflows

-In this exercise, we will explore other ways to **automate data ingestion into HydroServer**.
+During the fourth exercise, we will explore additional approaches for **automating data ingestion workflows** and keeping observations in HydroServer up to date.

 Building on the Streaming Data Loader introduced in Session 6a, we will look at additional approaches for connecting data sources to HydroServer and automatically keeping your observations up to date.

-### Follow the presentation

-We will go through this [Presentation](https://www.canva.com/design/DAHTaSbpvA8/6u_c2D13NrFw4MAb8ujgeg/edit) together step by step.

 ### Access the exercises
 👉 [**Access Exercise 4**](LINK)